 Earlier we saw that the “baptism of the Holy Spirit” was depicted as “pouring.”
 But these passages show that the “baptism” or “pouring” of the Spirit is itself closely related to water baptism.

 This provides some balance to the Fundamentalist argument that only baptism by immersion adequately symbolizes death and resurrection with Jesus.
-It is true that immersion bestrepresents death and resurrection, bringing out more fully the meaning of the sacrament than pouring or sprinkling (cf. Catechism of the Catholic Church 1239).
+It is true that immersion best represents death and resurrection, bringing out more fully the meaning of the sacrament than pouring or sprinkling (see Catechism of the Catholic Church 1239).
 (Immersion is actually the usual mode of baptizing in the Catholic Church’s Eastern rites.)
 On the other hand, pouring best represents the infusion of the Holy Spirit also associated with water baptism.
 And all three modes adequately suggest the sense of cleansing signified by baptism.
-No one mode has exclusive symbolical validity over the others.

 After Peter’s first sermon, three thousand people were baptized in Jerusalem (Acts 2:41).
 Archaeologists have demonstrated there was no sufficient water supply for so many to have been immersed.
 Even if there had been, the natives of Jerusalem would scarcely have let their city’s water supply be polluted by three thousand unwashed bodies plunging into it.
 These people must have been baptized by pouring or sprinkling.

 Even today practical difficulties can render immersion nearly or entirely impossible for some individuals: for example, people with certain medical conditions—the bedridden; quadriplegics; individuals with tracheotomies (an opening into the airway in the throat) or in negative pressure ventilators (iron lungs).
-Again, those who have recently undergone certain procedures (such as open-heart surgery) cannot be immersed, and may not wish to defer baptism until their recovery (for example, if they are to undergo further procedures).
+Again, those who have recently undergone certain procedures (such as open-heart surgery) cannot be immersed.

 Other difficulties arise in certain environments.
 For example, immersion may be nearly or entirely impossible for desert nomads or Eskimos.
-Or consider those in prison—not in America, where religious freedom gives prisoners the right to be immersed if they desire—but in a more hostile setting, such as a Muslim regime, where baptisms must be done in secret, without adequate water for immersion.
+Or consider those in a hostile setting, such as a Muslim regime, where baptisms must be done in secret, without adequate water for immersion.

 What are we to do in these and similar cases?
 Shall we deny people the sacrament because immersion is impractical or impossible for them?
 Ironically, the Fundamentalist, who acknowledges that baptism is commanded but thinks it isn’t essential for salvation, may make it impossible for many people to be baptized at all in obedience to God’s command.
 The Catholic, who believes baptism confers grace and is normatively necessary for salvation, maintains that God wouldn’t require a form of baptism that, for some people, is impossible.